Microsoft Azure Storage Types Explained

 - Lack of proper scalability.

-Azure Queue storage is essentially a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated HTTP or HTTPS requests.
+Azure Queue storage is essentially a service for storing large numbers of messages that can be accessed from anywhere via authenticated HTTP or HTTPS requests.
 A single queue sizes up to 64 kb.

 Azure supports two types of queue mechanisms: